 Heat significantly impacts public health in Minnesota.
 Each year hundreds of emergency department visits and hospitalizations occur due to heat-related illnesses.
 Nationally, over the last decade, heat claimed more lives on average than any other severe weather event.
 However, data to evaluate national and state efforts to prevent illnesses and deaths during extreme heat events has been difficult to find.

-The MN Environmental Public Health Tracking Program (MN EPHT), along with the CDC National Tracking Network, has developed data and measures on heat-related illnesses and deaths.
+The Tracking Program, along with the CDC National Tracking Network, has developed data and measures on heat-related illnesses and deaths.
 These data help to inform state and local strategies to prevent heat-related illnesses and deaths particularly in vulnerable populations; and to evaluate the effectiveness of local actions over time.

 These data, together with local maps of vulnerable populations developed at the state and local level, help health professionals and emergency preparedness officials target outreach and education to vulnerable populations.

 The MDH Climate and Health Program and Office of Emergency Preparedness use the data to evaluate trends over time and to assess the effectiveness of outreach and planning efforts.
 To view tracking data on heat-related illnesses, see: Minnesota Public Health Data Access (Heat-related Illnesses).

 Environmental testing conducted by MDH and other state agencies discovered drinking water contamination from historical disposal of wastes containing perfluorochemicals (PFCs) in communities located east of Minneapolis-St. Paul (the “East Metro”).
 Measures to reduce exposures to PFCs in drinking water were implemented in 2006, including installation of carbon filtration systems in public and private water supplies and provision of alternative water sources for households using private wells.